IHP-GmbH/IHP-Open-PDK/ihp-sg13g2/libs.tech/klayout/tech/lvs/README.md

 Klayout-LVS
 ===========

-Explains how to use the SG13G2 LVS.
+Explains how to use the SG13G2 LVS rule decks.

 # Table of contents
 - [Klayout-LVS](#klayout-lvs)